erliu8/simple_student_management_system/README.md

 A comprehensive student management system built with Spring Boot, featuring role-based access control, student information management, course management, and grade tracking

-☆For practice and reference only for computer science students
+☆For practice and reference only for computer science students or programming enthusiast

 ## Features